 Thus, were a husband were to refuse to give a get to his wife, the wife would then appeal her case to the Rabbinical Assembly’s Beit Din (religious court) who would then direct the husband to acquiesce.
 Should the husband continue to refuse, the Beit Din would have the authority to assess financial penalties until the husband relents.
 Assuming this clause would be enforceable in civil court (which seemed to be taken as a given at the time), then the secular courts could effectively compel the husband to “do what the Jewish court has instructed” (B. Gittin 88b), thereby disincentivising prolonged recalcitrance.

 In 1994, Rabbi Mordechai Willig drafted the “Halakhic Prenup,” which is currently touted as “the single most promising solution to the agunah crisis.”
-This prenuptial agreement, is effectively an agreement of binding arbitration to a designated Beit Din (PDF).
-In this legal document, the couple agrees to refer divorce disputes to the predetermined Beit Din with the acknowledgement that the Beit Din may impose financial penalties on either party.
+This prenuptial agreement is effectively an agreement of binding arbitration to a designated Beit Din (PDF).
+In this legal document, the couple agrees to refer divorce disputes to the predetermined Beit Din with the acknowledgment that the Beit Din may impose financial penalties on either party.
 By using the legalistic mechanism of binding arbitration, any decision by the Beit Din regarding monetary judgments would then be upheld by the civil courts.
 While there have been similar strategies as employed on an individual or limited communal basis (Levmore, 2009), the Halakhic Prenup is the first major attempt at promoting a standardized solution throughout Orthodox Judaism.
-[7.
-At least in the United States.
-I have been told of work being done for similar legal forms for other countries.]
+7

 The Halakhic Prenup has been endorsed by several prominent Orthodox rabbis, but the similarities between the Halakhic Prenup and the universally rejected Lieberman Clause are striking.
 Consider the following chart which includes direct citations from both documents: